-- 4.1.
-All member states of the NNP accept these procedures as the state's procedure with respect to multi-state voluntary disclosure except: - 4.1.1.
-The following states accept no part of these procedures: ; and - 4.1.2.
-A state may opt out of a particular section, which is noted by footnote where it occurs in the text. - 4.2.
-These procedures do not apply to a state's single-state voluntary disclosure program. - 4.3.
+- 4.2.
+These procedures are specific to the MVDP and do not apply to a participating state's single-state-own independent voluntary disclosure program or applicable rules and policies. - 4.3.
 Except as a state may exempt itself per § 4.1.1 or 4.1.2, NNP member states adopt these procedures as an expression of current policy based on discretionary administrative authority; they shall not be construed to be promulgation of regulations. - 4.4.
-Participating states acknowledge that taxpayers entering into multi-state voluntary disclosure do so in reliance on these procedures; therefore, participating states agree to apply to a taxpayer with an Open MVD case the procedures as they existed when that taxpayer opened that MVD case.
+Participating states acknowledge that taxpayers entering into agreements under the MVDP multi-state voluntary disclosure do so in reliance on these procedures; therefore, participating states agree to apply to a taxpayer with an Open MVD case the procedures as they existed when that taxpayer opened that MVD case.